Jeremy-Neville/Weka-LGBM/README.md

 catboost.CatBoostClassifier(num_leaves = args["num_leaves"], learning_rate = args["learning_rate"], n_estimators = args["n_estimators"])
 ```
 ## The parameters I utilized within Weka
 Within weka, I placed the following values as the arguments that would be passed when I ran my newly revised CatBoost Pyscript ProtoType.
-I began searching as to what values will be acceptable as default parameters to be utilized when running the pyscript.
+I began searching as to what values will be accepted as default parameters to be utilized when running the pyscript.

 ```
 num_leaves=31;learning_rate=0.03;n_estimators=1000